Develop a component or pattern

 To arrange a review, tell the Design System team your contribution is ready.
 The team will check your work before letting the working group know it’s ready to review.

-- as it is with no recommendations
+- can be published as it is

 The Design System team will invite you to meet with them and discuss the decision.